lockedmutex/samaya/README.md

 ## Download & Installation

+- Flatpak builds for linux are available in [latest release](https://github.com/RedddFoxxyy/samaya/releases/latest).
-- As of now the app can only be compiled and installed manually from source.
+- For other operating systems, the app can only be compiled and installed manually from source.

 ## License